 Was this helpful?

-Ozempic (semaglutide) is available from pharmacies starting at around $915 per injection pen without insurance.
+Ozempic (semaglutide) is available from pharmacies from around $915 per injection pen without insurance.
 While some insurance policies may cover Ozempic for type 2 diabetes, many who use it for weight loss may not receive coverage.

 The cost of Ozempic will vary depending on the dose, the number of pens, and which pharmacy a person chooses.

-The following table shows the price of one pen of 1.5 milliliters (mL) from several leading pharmacies while using coupons from Optum Perks.
+The following table shows the price of a 1.5 milliliter (mL) pen from several leading pharmacies when using coupons from Optum Perks.
 All information is correct at the time of publication.

 Usually, the generic version of a drug is less expensive.
 However, the Food and Drug Administration (FDA) has not yet approved generic semaglutide for use.